LIAZ 200 series

-LIAZ 200 series trucks were manufactured in Czech company LIAZ.
-It is only modernisation of LIAZ 100 series and appearance is almost the same as its predecessor.
-Truck was changed mainly on the technical side, there were changes to the engine (mounting) and cab (larger windscreen etc.), for example.
-Its soundproofed and storage, newer trucks had a new gearbox.
-Produced from 1991 to 1996, was made a 484 pieces.
+The LIAZ 200 series trucks were manufactured by the Czech company LIAZ.
+It is the only modernisation of LIAZ 100 series and its appearance is almost the same as its predecessor.

+Produced from 1991 to 1996, 484 pieces were made.

+The truck was changed mainly on the technical side: changes were made to the engine, such as its soundproofing and mounting (vertical engine instead of the previous inclined one), the cabin was placed 4 cm higher and had a larger windscreen.
+Auxiliary covers were placed in the gap above the bumper, which are the most striking visual difference compared to the 100 series.
+The newer 200s had a new gearbox.

 The 200 series was followed by the 300 series.

 The LIAZ 200 was exported to Indonesia to be used in the local armed forces.